RESEARCH STARTER

 A BitTorrent system without a tracker has also been developed.
 This eliminates the need for a central server.
 Distributed hash table (DHT) technology is used in this system.
 DHT allows each peer to act as a tracker.

 BitTorrent is a widely used protocol.
 A 2012 study, the Sandvine Global Internet Phenomena Report, found that BitTorrent accounted for 12 percent of all Internet traffic in North America and 36 percent in the Asia-Pacific region.
-By 2024, BitTorrent had more than 1 billion users.
+By 2020, BitTorrent applications had been downloaded more than 2 billion times.
 Large online companies, such as Facebook, Twitter, and Wikipedia, used BitTorrent to roll out large updates to users.

 BitTorrent, Inc.

-BitTorrent, Inc. is the company that provides BitTorrent.
-Bram Cohen, inventor of BitTorrent, cofounded the company in 2004 and served as the chief scientist and director.
+BitTorrent, Inc. was the company behind BitTorrent.
+Bram Cohen, inventor of BitTorrent, co-founded the company in 2004 and served as the chief scientist and director till 2017.
+In 2018, the company announced that it had been acquired by the TRON Foundation; the company has also been known as Rainberry, Inc.

 Linked to Piracy